yjh-jy/dsa3101-bank-marketing-group-1/behavioural_patterns/README.md

-# Behavioral Patterns
+# Behavioural Patterns

 ## Overview

-This project aims to analyze customer behaviours across different segments.
+This module aims to analyze customer behaviours across different segments.
 By examining product usage, transaction history, and digital engagement, the analysis identifies key behavioural patterns that inform targeted marketing strategies.
 The insights will help tailor approaches to specific customer segments, increasing the effectiveness of marketing efforts.

+---

 ## Objectives